markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 So what is good and bad about this?
 What is good is that this approach supports nice modularization -- by packaging functionality into reusable blocks, we can reuse -- reinstantiate -- those blocks in different context.
-Modularization is generally good, and we will discuss it much more in the next chapter.
+Modularization is generally good, and we will discuss it much more in later chapters.

 What about the graphical notation?
 Generally, people tend to like graphical
 notations: "a picture says more than 1000 words".
 However, let's be realistic: